 The action begins at Linwood and Broadway, then proceeds south along Broadway to 43rd Street.
 You can view a map of the 2023 Kansas City St. Patrick's Day Parade route here >>

 The Kansas City St. Patrick’s Day Parade is one of the largest in the country and features 100s of floats, food trucks and vendors, live music, and great attendance rates.
-In fact, last year, 200,000 spectators were expected at the festivities, and with full sun and temperatures in the 50s forecasted for this Sunday, the parade should have another great turnout.
-With the theme “Shamrocks & Shenanigans,” we can’t wait to see how the entries will have their floats decorated.
+On average, 200,000 spectators attend the festivities and the parade ranks among the top 10 St. Patrick’s Day parades in the country!

-If you do plan to be out and about in the Midtown - Westport area the day of the parade, it’s important to note some roads will close as early as 8:15 a.m. on Sunday.
+If you do plan to be out and about in the Midtown - Westport area the day of the parade, it’s important to note some roads will close as early as 8:15 a.m. on parade day.

-The parade staging area, located on Linwood Boulevard from Main Street to Pennsylvania Avenue and Broadway Boulevard from 31st Street to Linwood Boulevard will close beginning at 8:15 a.m. through the end of the parade.
+The parade staging area, located on Linwood Boulevard from Main Street to Pennsylvania Avenue and Broadway Boulevard from 31st Street to Linwood Boulevard will close beginning at 8:15 a.m. and remain closed until the end of the parade.

 As Kansas City’s hometown PEO for more than 30 years, we are proud to celebrate our city’s rich Irish heritage.
 From all of us at Axcet, whether you’re Irish, or just Irish for a day, we wish you a happy (and safe) St. Patrick’s Day.